wombelix/fluent-bit-output-plugin-aws-cloudtrail-data/README.md

 ## Contribute

-Please don't hesitate to provide Feedback, open an Issue or create an Pull / Merge Request.
+Please don't hesitate to provide Feedback, open an Issue or create a Pull / Merge Request.

 Just pick the workflow or platform you prefer and are most comfortable with.